 “We danced, arm in arm, sometimes by ourselves, occasionally doing line dances, and then more folklorico kinds of things, a mambo, some cha-chas, all united by the belief that claves are all you need.”

 “Then, when RMLK sang his speech, I felt that time just stopped,” he recalled.
 “Later, when I woke up in the hospital, they told me I had fainted from dehydration.”

 The Los Angeles, RMLK Day observances will take on a fabulous showbiz flair.

-Thousands of people will participate in a 24-hour I Have A Dream To Live The Vida Loca hunger and dance strike.
-Their goal is to call attention to rhythm inequality pervasive across the world.
+Thousands of people will participate in an online 24-hour I Have A Dream To Live The Vida Loca hunger and dance strike.
+Their goal is to call virtual attention to rhythm inequality pervasive across the world.

 “We don’t think it is right that some ethnic groups have all this soul and know how to shake shake shake shake shake shake their nalgas, when so many other ethnicities can’t even tap their fingers so good,” said Manny “Bam Bam” Martinez, the group’s spokesperson.